snakers4/spacenet-three/README.md

 # 7 Additional notes

-- You can run training and inference on the presets from `/src/presets.py`
+- You can run training and inference on the presets from `/src/presets.py`;
-- So the model can be evaluated on RGB-PS images and / or 8-channel images as well
+- So the model can be evaluated on RGB-PS images and / or 8-channel images as well;
-- This script, for example will train an 8-channel model
+- This script, for example will train an 8-channel model:
 ```
 python3 train_satellites.py \
 	--arch linknet34 --batch-size 6 \